catherinemoresco/PDFProject/README.md

 ![](readme-assets/ClassDiagrams.jpg)
 Instead of implementing this structure, we use no classes, and instead (in the backend) only use a list of filenames referring to images of pages and their corresponding line data to refer to a document.
 The edits and annotations are never managed in the backend at all, but constructed and rendered directly in the DOM.

+(See the data flow diagram in "Program Structure" for details on our updated design.)